sharovatov/teamlead/articles/tests-persuasion.md

 Every manager needs to showcase their results to the upper management.
 If the increased quality can be such a case and manual QA engineers start to have a clear career path to automating tests, this means that this manager becomes more ‘attractive’ to both management and potential employees.

-Assuring better quality and hiring better QA engineers might help the manager deal with their upper management.
+Assuring better quality and hiring better QA engineers might help the manager deal with their upper management and show real effect on the product instead of just growing the headcount.

-- small steps
+---
-- give your manager something to brag about
+Some of the reasons why manager don’t want to support automated testing are very contextual and therefore are not possible to give general advice for.

-alternative way - do it quietly
+But the main idea I tried to explain is — if your goal is to improve quality, maybe it’s better to step into manager’s shoes and see their prospective to be able to help them agree with you want.